 - Non-Member - $6.25

-This course is currently free to APA Members through the Course of the Month program.
-Promotional pricing valid October 1-31, 2018.
+This course is no longer free to APA Members through the Course of the Month program.
+Promotional pricing ended October 31, 2018.

 - Differentiate between pediatric major depression and subsyndromal depression